Children in War and Conflict

 Over half of all civilians killed by landmines and explosive remnants of war are children.
 Verified attacks on children have tripled since 2010.

-Recurring violence also endangers children in Central African Republic (CAR), the Democratic Republic of the Congo (DRC), Nigeria and South Sudan.
+Recurring violence also endangers children in Burkina Faso, Central African Republic (CAR), the Democratic Republic of the Congo (DRC), Nigeria and South Sudan.
 Boko Haram, a violent Islamist insurgency, has terrorized communities around West Africa's Lake Chad Basin for years.

 Children are especially vulnerable to abuse, exploitation and trafficking during emergencies and armed conflicts.
 And as violence against children increases, perpetrators are rarely held accountable for the killing, maiming, sexual violence, abductions and armed recruitment of children, or for attacks on schools and hospitals.

-creates Child-Friendly Spaces that give children a safe space to rest, play, learn and receive psychosocial support
+creating and supporting Child-Friendly Spaces that give children a safe space to rest, play, learn and receive psychosocial support

-supports millions of children in areas affected by landmines and explosive weapons with prevention and survivor assistance interventions
+supporting millions of children in areas affected by landmines and explosive weapons with prevention and survivor assistance interventions